mgunyho/tere/README.md

 ### Fuzzy matching and history-based navigation

 These programs have a very similar goal as `tere`, to speed up filesystem navigation.
-However, such programs are not suitable for exploration, as they require that you visit a folder before you can jump to it.
+However, these kinds of programs are not well suited for exploration, as they require that you visit a folder before you can jump to it.
 They also differ from `tere` in philosophy; `tere` aims to be deterministic, while the results of a fuzzy match or "frecency"-based query vary over time.

 - [z](https://github.com/rupa/z)
 - [autojump](https://github.com/wting/autojump)